I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks--ksfilter-descriptor.md

 <p>KSFILTER_FLAG_RECEIVE_ZERO_LENGTH_SAMPLES</p>
 </td>
 <td>
 <p>Set this flag if a filter-centric filter needs to receive zero-length samples (stream headers with flags but no data).
 If this flag is not set, zero length samples are passed on to downstream pins, with automatic propagation of necessary flags.
 Note that this is identical to default behavior in DX8 and prior.
 If this happens, <i>these samples bypass the minidriver</i>.
 Set the <b>Terminate</b> flag in <a href="..\ks\ns-ks--ksprocesspin.md">KSPROCESSPIN</a> to "turn off" this flag.
-Also see <a href="NULL">Filter-Centric Processing</a>.</p>
+Also see <a href="https://msdn.microsoft.com/e56c5102-7ea6-4687-ae5e-1550db9500f0">Filter-Centric Processing</a>.</p>
 </td>
 </tr>
 <tr>